rednblkx/HomeKey-ESP32/docs/content/API/HomeKitLock.md

 #### `controllerCallback()`

 This callback is triggered by HomeSpan whenever a HomeKit controller is paired or unpaired.
 It contains the critical logic for managing HomeKey issuers:
-*   When a new admin controller is paired, its Long-Term Public Key (LTPK) is used to generate a unique issuer ID.
-This issuer is then added to the `ReaderDataManager`.
 *   When the last admin controller is unpaired, all HomeKey issuer and reader data is wiped to ensure security.
+*   For each currently paired admin controller, its Long-Term Public Key (LTPK) is hashed to derive a unique issuer ID, and the issuer is added to the `NvsCredentialStore` if absent.
+*   Issuers whose controller is no longer paired are automatically removed from the store (this keeps the issuer list in sync with unpaired controllers).
-*   Any changes to the issuer list are automatically saved to NVS.
+*   Any changes to the issuer list are saved to NVS, and an `ACCESSDATA_CHANGED` event is published so other components (e.g., the NFC ECP data) re-synchronize.

 #### `setupDebugCommands()`